 ACRES U.S.A.
 A review article about neonicotinoids and human health effects suggested they might cause birth defects.

 WHITE.
 There’s no way to prove that without in vitro tests in the lab, which, of course, have never been done.
 Rosemary Mason said, Just imagine if back in 1994 the UK Agriculture Minister had told us that he was about to license a group of neurotoxic insecticides, which would contaminate the entire human food chain.
 She said she would have predicted an explosion of neurological conditions in young children exposed in-utero.
 Arguably, that is exactly what we are seeing.

 ACRES U.S.A.
 I’m wondering if you have any criteria for distinguishing between real wins against neonicotinoids and meaningless reforms.
 For instance, the Province of Ontario has taken action toward the goal of reducing neonicotinoid seed treatments in corn and soybeans by 80 percent.
 Would you consider that a victory?

 WHITE.
-In America the corporations are facing a tsunami of scientific papers which all point to neonicotinoids as the primary cause of the global declines in bees, pollinators and birds.
+Corporations in America are facing a tsunami of scientific papers that all point to neonicotinoids as the primary cause of the global declines in bees, pollinators, and birds.
 Europe is likely to opt for a complete ban in May 2017.
-For 23 years the poison-makers have used denial, diversion and distraction to avoid any regulatory curb on their profits.
-Now we are coming to the end of that family of pesticides, they’re staging what is called, in military terms, a strategic withdrawal.
+For 23 years, the poison-makers have used denial, diversion, and distraction to avoid any regulatory curb on their profits.
+Now that we are coming to the end of that family of pesticides, they’re staging — to use a military term — a strategic withdrawal.